Maga1806/Maga1806/README.md

 - 🌱 I’m currently learning HTML, CSS, programming and german
 - 🤔 I’m looking for help with practicing my german
 - 📫 How to reach me: Magali Avendaño
-- ⚡ Fun fact: Love playing basketball
+- ⚡ Fun fact: Love playing basketball and videogames

 ## Some technologies I use: